According to BrightEdge Research, 59.8% of technology website visits are generated with the help of organic traffic, aka SEO.

 Not let’s have a look at another keyword – “eCommerce app development cost india”.
 This keyword is more precise because we know that

 2. The app is for an eCommerce business,

 3. The potential client is interested in costs,

 4. The potential client has mentioned a specific location.

-Though as of now there are Google search ads running for that keyword, targeting this keyword would be a good idea (if your software company is India-based).
+Though as of now there are software development ads running for that keyword on Google, targeting this keyword would be a good idea (if your software company is India-based).

 4. Analyze Google top 10 results for keywords